mebeim/aoc/2019/README.md

 ### Considerations

-One more cool thing: by observing the behavior of moons, we can notice that their velocity only gets to zero one time before going back to the initnal state.
+By observing the behavior of moons, we can notice that their velocity only gets to zero one time before going back to the initial state.
 This means that we could just check until all moon velocities hit 0 and ignore their position.
 Once they do, in exactly double the number of steps they will all converge back to the initial position.
+I happened to discover this myself by accident for a little bug I encountered why cleaning up my solution and writing about it here.
+I ended up using this assumption in my complete solution.

 Our "initial state check" code then becomes just: